 At a glance

-- Join a course established in a university medical school, which is also a founding partner in the IOC accredited National Centre for Sport and Exercise Medicine
+- Join a university which is a founding partner in the International Olympic Committee accredited National Centre for Sport and Exercise Medicine

 What is Sport and Exercise Science?